-As noted previously, the Company has engaged Cutfield Freeman & Co. to provide independent advice on all aspects of restart mining financing related to the Mine, including the acquisition of the Mine.
-Management is considering various financing alternatives including, but not limited to, raising capital through the capital markets, debt financing and royalty/streaming arrangements.
+As noted previously, the Company has engaged Cutfield Freeman & Co. to provide independent advice on all aspects of restart mining finance related to the Mine, including the acquisition of the Mine.

 The Company is also working to secure adequate capital to continue making lease payments, payments to the EPA, conduct exploration activities on site and cover general and administrative expenses associated with managing a public company.